purplg/share-path.el/README.md

   (share-path-mode))
 ```

-External program can read from the path defined in `share-path-path'.
+External program can read from the path defined in `share-path-path`.
 By default, this path is `/tmp/emacs-share-path`.

 To automatically start newly spawned terminals in the directory of your project, add this to your
 .bashrc or equivalent bash-compatible shell: